skycoin/skycoin/README.md

 - cex.io allows people to rent a 51% attack by the minute
 - mining pools can form cartels to orphan blocks by honest miners
 - Bitcoin puts honest miners at a disadvantage to the mining cartels
-- mining cartels will rent capacity to orphan blocks from other pools, if the reward is greater than the cost
+- mining cartels will rent capacity to orphan blocks from other pools, if they can
 - pools have begun capping block size to drive up transaction fees
 - Mining ensures majority of new crypto-coins go to people with botnets, GPU farms and ASICs not available to the public
-- no one profits from mining except miners and electricity companies while every Bitcoin user pays the cost of mining
+- miners and electricity companies profit.
+Everyone else pays the costs.
-- block rewards create an incentive to sybil attack the network to influence block propagation.
+- block rewards create incentive to sybil attack network and influence block propagation.
 These attacks have slowed down blockchain downloads to unacceptable levels.
-- electricity used by mining is wasted.
+- electricity used by mining is wasted
 - the costs of mining is passed on to every Bitcoin holder
 - Mining increases transaction fees to unsustainable levels when block rewards decrease.
 Satoshi has stated that this will make Bitcoin unusable for microtransactions.
 - Miners driving up transaction fees will make Bitcoin transaction fees higher than the banking system Bitcoin was created to replace.